 Guide to Kids Bed Sizes and Styles - Ages 4-10

-A complaint every parent has from time to time is how quickly their kids outgrow clothes and shoes.
+By Bailiegh Basham · December 20, 2022A complaint every parent has from time to time is how quickly their kids outgrow clothes and shoes.
 However, those aren’t the only things your kids will outgrow.
 As your child becomes bigger and more capable with age, what they need from a bed will change.
+After all, the support needs and dimensions of a 5-year-old will vary greatly from those of a 10-year-old.

 Note About Convertible Cribs for Babies and Toddlers

 Cribs are worthy of an entirely separate article, so we won’t dive too much into the subject in this article.
-However, parents with younger toddlers may want to plan for both today and a few years down the line with a convertible crib (which can turn into a daybed or full bed).
+However, parents with younger toddlers may want to plan for both today and a few years down the line with a convertible crib (which can turn into a daybed or traditional bed).
 Not only does this ingenious furniture piece help you save money, but it can aid with the emotional transition from sleeping with bars to an ordinary bed.

 Pictured is the Benham Convertible Crib which starts off as a crib suitable for up to 3 years old.
 As early as the child is 18 months, parents can transition the crib into a bed.
 Signs that they’re ready include an eagerness to crawl over the guardrails (which can be dangerous), they no longer have accidents in bed, and exhibit a general restlessness.